-Infants under 6 months of age should generally avoid soy based formula due to some concerns around the impact of isoflavones in the reproductive organs in young infants.
+Infants under 6 months of age should generally avoid soy based formula due to some concerns around the impact of isoflavones on the reproductive organs in young infants.

 This is due to the dose of isoflavones per kg of body weight which would be higher in small children.

-Best for: children following vegan diets, protein and iodine
+Best for: children following vegan diets, source of protein and iodine

 Oatly Oat Drink